 "Really?
 I never thought… Are you sure?
 What could I have possibly done?
 I'm just some…" Her bewildered voice trailed off.

 "Silly girl in a suit?
-Be thankful that Shepard wasn't here to hear you say that."
-Pre-empting her startled questions, Garrus kept speaking.
+Be thankful that Shepard wasn't here to hear you say that," and pre-empting her startled questions, Garrus kept speaking.
 "Yes, he told me about some of the talks you've had, how you always put yourself down, and how much it hurts him to hear you say that.
 As usual, he considers it a personal failing that you don't see yourself the way he does.
 And while I don't think anyone other than Shepard can actually tell you what that vision is, I think it's clear to everyone that you are the single most important person in his life.
-Actually now that I think about it, since working with Shepard I've always divided the galaxy into two types of people: Those who Shepard would go to hell and back for; and those he actually considers friends.
+You know, since working with Shepard I've always divided the galaxy into two types of people: Those who Shepard would go to hell and back for; and those he actually considers friends.
 But I think I might have to add a new category.
 I mean, he only sat back and shot at the gunship that did this to me," he said, pointing to his heavily scarred right mandible "but he charged the Colossus that was trying to get to you on Haestrom."

 "He did WHAT?!"
 Both Tali and Hannah said in synchronisation, whirling to face Garrus.